richarst12/richarst12/README.md

 📰 My article on **SideEffects in Jetpack Compose** published on ProAndroidDev:
 👉 https://medium.com/proandroiddev/sideeffects-in-jetpack-compose-logging-and-beyond-in-jetpack-compose-d0a09f5531c9
-✨ Dive deep into how side-effects work in Jetpack Compose and how to debug them efficiently!
+✨ Deep dive into side-effects, how they work, and debugging techniques.

 📰 Featured in **Android Weekly – Issue #684**:
 👉 [Understanding `derivedStateOf` in Jetpack Compose – Optimize your recompositions](https://sharmaricha7724.medium.com/understanding-derivedstateof-in-jetpack-compose-optimize-your-recompositions-1c8cdbe9a7d5)
-✨ Learn how to reduce unnecessary recompositions using `derivedStateOf`, with real examples and internals explained!
+✨ Learn how to reduce unnecessary recompositions with real examples.

+---

+## 📚 Currently Learning
+- WebRTC & Real-time Communication
+- Advanced Compose Compiler internals
+- App performance optimization & rendering insights

 ---